elliottmckee/web-personal/src/content/blog/first-second-flatiron-trail.md

 They fall, and break, and bounce, and bound- racing each other down- some adhering to the channels laid by similar flows previous- others escaping such, before reaching the foot and lying silent.

-But they do keep coming.
+Occasional silence... but they do keep coming... every couple of minutes... with impressive consistency.